Xochimilco: Island of the Dolls

 About an hour long canal ride from an embarcadero lies Isla de las Muñecas, or the Island of the Dolls.
 It is the best-known chinampa, or floating garden, in Xochimilco.
 It belonged to a man named Don Julián Santana Barrera, a native of the La Asunción neighborhood.
 Santana Barrera was a loner, who was rarely seen in most of Xochimilco.
 According to the legend, one early morning a young girl and her sisters went swimming in the canal but the current was too strong.
 The sisters got separated and the current pulled one of the sisters all the way down the canal when Santana Barrera discovered the young girl while she was drowning.
 When Santana finally got to her she was already dead.
 He also found a doll floating nearby and, assuming it belonged to the deceased girl, hung it from a tree as a sign of respect.
 After this, he began to hear whispers, footsteps, and anguished wails in the darkness even though his hut—hidden deep inside the woods of Xochimilco—was miles away from civilization.
 Driven by fear, he spent the next fifty years hanging more and more dolls, some missing body parts, all over the island in an attempt to appease what he believed to be the drowned girl's spirit.

 After Barrera's death in 2001—his body reportedly found in the exact spot where he found the girl's body fifty years before—the area became a popular tourist attraction where visitors bring more dolls.
 The locals describe it as "charmed"—not haunted—even though travelers claim the dolls whisper to them.
 The dolls are still on the island, which is accessible by boat.
 The island was featured on the Travel Channel show Ghost Adventures and the Amazon Prime show Lore.
 It was also featured in BuzzfeedUnsolved where Ryan and Shane visited the island with a guide, who lead them around the island during the night.
+It was also featured on the show Expedition X in season 1 episode 3, where Phil Torres & Jessica Chobot explore the mysteries of the island & the dolls.